Employee / Labor Relations

 - Have equipment and/or services to be provided by the university, and/or has remote access to the employee's workplace computer, been authorized in accordance with university procedures?

 - Does the employee understand his/her responsibilities with respect to safeguarding university property and/or documents located at the flexible work site and preventing unauthorized access to any sensitive or confidential information and/or data?

 - Does the employee understand that he/she should not be responsible for care-giving for children, parents, or others during scheduled hours of work?

 - How do overtime work considerations, use of annual and sick leave, and workers' compensation requirements impact the arrangement?

-- What review will be conducted to ensure that the telecommuting arrangement is achieving what it was designed to achieve and the provisions and conditions of the telecommuting agreement are being complied with?
+- What review will be conducted to ensure that the flexible work arrangement is achieving what it was designed to achieve and the provisions and conditions of the flexible work agreement are being complied with?

-The procedure below applies to Administration and Staff employees.
-Refer to Office of the Provost Faculty Policies or USF Health Faculty and Academic Affairs, as applicable, for faculty telecommuting procedures.
+The policy below applies to Administration and Staff employees.
+Refer to Office of the Provost Faculty Policies or USF Health Faculty and Academic Affairs, as applicable, for faculty flexible work procedures.